 While most trailers, motorhomes, or RV owners install solar panels and battery systems to produce their electricity to run microwaves, refrigerators, and ACs, a decent-sized RV generator comes in handy during emergencies or when there are clouds and solar is not working correctly.

 Even the most advanced and luxurious recreational vehicles need generators for emergencies and to run high-load appliances.
-However, if you have access to shore power, you should have more than enough power.
+However, if you have access to shore power, you should have more than enough power and shouldn’t necessarily need an inverter generator.

 But before buying a generator, you might be wondering what size generator I need for RV?
 What size generator is big enough to run AC in my RV?
 How much power do I need to run my fridge?
 Can I power my entire with it?